-nce again we proudly present our annual water quality report.
-This edition covers all testing completed from January 1 through December 31, 2006.
-We are pleased to tell you that our compliance with all state and federal drinking water laws remains exemplary.
-As in the past, we are committed to delivering the best quality drinking water.
-To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to serve the needs of all of our water users.
+We are once again proud to present to you our annual water quality report.
+This edition covers all testing completed from January 1 through December 31, 2007.
+Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal drinking water standards.
+We continually strive to adopt new and better methods for delivering the best quality drinking water to you.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the challenges of source water protection, water conservation and community education while continuing to serve the needs of all our water users.